Meowscles: Appearances

 Meowscles first appeared in Fortnite Battle Royale in 2020 as part of its Chapter 2 Season 2 season pass, appearing both as a character and a skin players could use.
-In the game's story, he acts as a secret agent working for another character in the title, Midas.
-Since his introduction, the character has been featured in both billboards and events in the game.
-Several other characters have also been introduced to give him an extended family, such as his son Kit who utilizes a motrocycle-based mech, and Meow Skulls, his younger sister.
+In the game's story, he acts as a secret agent working for another character, Midas.
+Since his introduction, Meowscles has been featured in both billboards and events in the game.
+Related characters have also been introduced as his extended family, such as his son Kit who utilizes a motrocycle-based mech, and Meow Skulls, his younger sister.

 A variation of the character called Meowdas was later added to the game, appearing as a boss players could encounter inside a yacht and resembling a fusion of Meowscles and Midas.
-Outside of Battle Royale, Meowscles also appears in Lego Fortnite as one of the game's available villagers.
+Outside Battle Royale, Meowscles appears in Lego Fortnite as one of the game's available villagers.
 The character has also been featured on merchandise related to the franchise, such as Funko Pops, gaming controller stands, and t-shirts.
-Several action figures were produced by Hasbro, and a minifig was also produced by Lego as part of their cross-promotion with the franchise.
+Several action figures were produced by Hasbro, and Lego produced a minifig as part of its cross-promotion with the franchise.